DevMountain/RTFM/README.md

 * We've got our currentThread, now when the user types into the newReply input and presses enter, let's make a 'addReply' method that gets called (very similar to our addThread method) and uses $add to add the newReply onto the currentThread's replies.

+##Step 6: Add some love
+* Add some basic CSS so that this feels a little bit more like a forum.
+Feel free to go crazy here, but here's a working example: http://devmtn.s3-website-us-east-1.amazonaws.com/

-##Step 6 (Black Diamond): Use SimpleLogin to add authentication to RTFM
+##Step 6 (Black Diamond): Use [SimpleLogin](https://www.firebase.com/docs/angular/reference.html#firebasesimplelogin) to add authentication to RTFM